 We’ve already covered getting your partner involved, but for some of us this isn’t always an option, and even when it is, getting the little ones involved is a great way to teach them good habits.
 When they’re old enough, get your kids to run a vacuum cleaner around, making tidying up a fun activity for all the family!
 You could even set up a reward system to thank them for their hard work.

-If you’re looking for a product that makes life a little easier, Natracare’s Organic Cotton Babywipes are the biodegradable, compostable and guilt-free choice for wiping up messy faces and bums.
+If you’re looking for something to make life a little easier, Natracare’s organic cotton baby wipes are biodegradable and compostable.
+So a great guilt-free choice for wiping up messy faces and bums and saving time.

 Do you have any top tips for striking a good balance at home when it comes to parenting?
-Let us know in the comments below!
+Let us know below!